Hydrolyzed Collagen for Hair: Does It Really Work?

 Daily exposure to environmental stressors like pollution and UV rays can create free radicalsβunstable molecules that damage hair follicles and lead to weaker hair.
 Collagen acts as a powerful antioxidant, helping to neutralize these damaging free radicals before they can affect your hairβs health.
 Furthermore, collagen improves skin elasticity, which is just as important for your scalp as it is for your face.
 A supple, hydrated scalp provides a stronger foundation for your hair follicles, anchoring them firmly and supporting robust, healthy growth from the root.

-Finding the Right Hydrolyzed Collagen for Your Hair
+How to Choose the Best Hydrolyzed Collagen for Hair

 Once you decide to add collagen to your routine, youβll quickly realize there are a lot of options out there.
 Walking down the supplement aisle or scrolling online can feel overwhelming, with labels shouting about different sources, types, and formulas.
 But finding the right hydrolyzed collagen doesnβt have to be complicated.
 The key is knowing what to look for so you can make a choice that aligns with your goals for stronger, healthier hair.